FULL REVIEW: Das Stakehaus at Dark Universe in Epic Universe

 First, we had the Carved Staked Steak for $23.99.

-The steak came out very red, which added to the dish’s “bloody” theme.
+The steak came out very red, which could be good news or bad news, depending on your preferences.
 The mashed potatoes were classic and traditional, which is great if you’re looking for a familiar comfort food.
 The vegetables were a bit overcooked, but we did like the variety of veggies on the plate.

 We thought it paired really nicely with the Reaper’s Reserve drink, which we’ll talk about a little later.